 Tuesday, November 25, 2025 | 11:00 AM – 12:00 PM

-Join us for this webinar with Tim Weber, Co-Founder of Diverso Energy, and Joseph Feldman, President & COO of Camrost Felcorp, as they share insights on the EX3 Condos geothermal project, the tallest residential development in North America to feature a geothermal energy system.
-From both the energy utility and developer perspectives, the webinar will explore how the geothermal vision for EX3 Condos began and evolved.
-We’ll take a look at the early conversations that set the stage, the drivers that made the project feasible, and the decision-making process that brought it to life.
+In this webinar, Tim Weber, Co-Founder of Diverso Energy, and Joseph Feldman, President & COO of Camrost Felcorp, shared insights on the EX3 Condos geothermal project, the tallest residential development in North America to feature a geothermal energy system.
+From both the energy utility and developer perspectives, the webinar explored how the geothermal vision for EX3 Condos began and evolved.
+We took a look at the early conversations that set the stage, the drivers that made the project feasible, and the decision-making process that brought it to life.

 Low Carbon Building Series: Carville Community Centre